bruvellu/terebratalia-wnts/2-text/wnt.md

 A necessary step to untangle this combinatorial code is to extend the analyses of ligand--receptor contexts of Wnt genes to other animal groups using a comparative approach [@Hejnol2015-fg].
 The comparison between flies and other animals was crucial to reveal the broader importance of the Hox genes as a high-level axial patterning system and not merely an arthropod-specific feature linked to body segmentation [@Akam1989-vc; @McGinnis1992-qj; @Dickinson1995-fd].
-But while the expression of some Wnt genes is conserved in different animals  (e.g., *wnt8* is expressed in the neuroectoderm of vertebrates [@Kelly1995-jv;  @Hollyday1995-ym] and in spiders [@Janssen2010-dc], annelids [@Pruitt2014-oy], and hemichordates [@Darras2018-gm]), it remains unclear if the organization of Wnt domains along the embryonic body axis and their combinatorial expression with other pathway components is conserved across the animal phylogeny.
+But while the expression of some Wnt genes is conserved in different animals  (e.g., *wnt8* is expressed in the neuroectoderm of vertebrates [@Kelly1995-jv;  @Hollyday1995-ym] and in spiders [@Janssen2010-dc], annelids [@Pruitt2014-oy], and hemichordates [@Darras2018-gm]), it remains unclear if the combinatorial expression of Wnt signaling components along the embryonic body axis is conserved across the animal phylogeny.

 <!--In fact, it remains unclear whether specific combinations of Wnt signaling components do give rise to specific developmental outcomes.-->